shuup/shuup-guide/source/customers-and-users.rst

 ..   .. image:: customers-and-users/contact-group-information.png

-4. Click the `Save` button to save your contact group
+4. Click the `Save` button to save your contact group.

    Once the contact group has been saved, two new tabs will be automatically added to the group's admin page--a `Members` tab